martiabr/putti-plotter-plot/spacestation/README.md

 - [ ] Connector: flat part in middle, so it goes in on both sides and has a long narrow "capsule" in the middle
 - [ ] other solar panel arm variations
 - [ ] two double panels sticking out from arm
+- [ ] Decoration: Robotic arm
+- [ ] Decoration: Rocket motor
+- [ ] Solar panel: radiators?
+Would be cool to keep it accurate, but how to draw in 2d?

 - [ ] limit certain parameters (solar panels especially) to be sketch-wide instead of sampled for every module